 I found that asking my child if she wanted to play with me was a very vulnerable feeling.
 What if she said no?
 Experiencing that viscerally made me so much more empathetic to all of her future bids for attention, and I soon found myself saying yes to things I previously might not have.
 This one shift has made such a dramatic difference in the “playful” side of our relationship.
 We have since connected in ways I didn’t think possible.

 So on Monday at 10 am, I invited my daughter to play karaoke with me.
-She, being an open-hearted and fun-loving child, of course, said YES!!!
-We both got dressed up in the most ridiculous outfits and put on some 80s karaoke (which we both love), and sang until our throats were sore.
-We even did a little dancing while a tiny USB disco ball strobed in the background.
+Being an open-hearted and fun-loving child, of course, she said YES!!!
+We both dressed in the most ridiculous outfits, put on some 80s karaoke (which we both love), and sang until our throats were sore.
+We even danced while a tiny USB disco ball strobed in the background.
 It lasted 30 minutes.
 30 minutes out of our whole week.
 And you know what?
 She has brought it up at least a dozen times since then!

 I might never be “the fun mom,” but that doesn’t mean I can’t create fun memories with my child.